kovendhan5/ProjectX/README.md

-this is my final year project
+# This is my final year project